-Objective Rule An assumption that the Farmgate Milk Price Commodity Business participates as a third party seller on GDT.
+Objective Rule actually incurred by Fonterra, adjusted to reflect the Farmgate Milk Price Production Plan and having regard to any cost reductions achievable through the extension Commodity Product that paid an arm's length commission to a sales agent in respect of all costs incurred beyond the New Zealand wharf.
+Subject to this constraint, the Sales Cost should reasonably reflect: of GlobalDairyTrade.
+The need to maintain the sales channels implied by the composition of the Qualifying Reference Sales, including costs incurred in stimulating customer interest in procuring product through GDT and other channels, and in servicing customers.
+The volume of each Reference Commodity Product that is assumed to be sold through each of those sales channels.
+A presumption that the Farmgate Milk Price Commodity Business would maximise within reasonable commercial constraints the proportion of its production sold on GDT.
+The costs that would necessarily be incurred by a manufacturer of Reference Commodity Products that maximised its sales on GDT, including costs incurred in stimulating customer interest in procuring product through GDT, and in servicing customers.
+An assumption that the Farmgate Milk Price Commodity Business The costs of participatesing as a third party seller on GDT.
 A reasonable provision for credit risk and any other risks customarily assumed by a seller of Qualifying Materials, with such provision not to exceed the cost of paying a third party to assume these risks.
 18 Other costs, including site overheads, general overhead costs, and R&D costs The Farmgate Milk Price Commodity Business may recover a reasonable provision in respect of any other costs that it could reasonably be expected to incur if it only undertook the activities performed by the Farmgate Milk Price Commodity Business, including expenditure on Site Overheads, General Overheads, Information Systems, and Research and Development.
 In calculating the Farmgate Milk Price reasonable provisions for Site Overheads, Research and Development Costs, Information Systems costs and General Overheads that Fonterra could reasonably be expected to incur if Fonterra only undertook the activities performed by the Farmgate Milk Price Commodity Business, but which are not subject to a specific rule, shall be deducted.
 These costs are to be apportioned into two categories, comprising: Costs that can reasonably be anticipated to be relatively constant across time.
-Costs that are likely to vary across time to the extent that inflation- indexation is not appropriate.
-In a Review Assessment Year the MPG will determine reasonable provisions for costs falling in the first category for the following Review Year.
-Each initial provision will be indexed for each remaining year in the Review Period to whichever of the Producers Price Index and the Labour Cost Index is most appropriate.
-A provision for costs falling in the second category will only be deducted in the calculation of the Farmgate Milk Price where the Milk Price Group is satisfied as to the reasonableness of the provision.
-In establishing a provision for Research and Development Costs, regard should be had to: Fonterra's actual research and development spend in respect of its Farmgate Milk Price Commodity Business; Any target efficiency improvements specified by the MPG; and The extent to which Contern's actual research and douglapment The extent to which Fonterra's actual research and development expenditure can be expected to result in a reduction in the costs deducted in calculating the Farmgate Milk Price.
+Costs that are likely to vary across time to the extent that inflation-indexation is not appropriate.
+In a Review Assessment Year reasonable provisions for costs falling in the first category will be determined for the following Review Year.